 Nitric oxide radical scavenging

 Aqueous extract of Veppampoo mathirai appeared a solid nitric oxide scavenging activity which was comparable to the standard ascorbic acid.
-The EC50 esteem 45.32 µl/ml of aqueous extract of Veppampoo mathirai was less than ascorbic acid 49.35 µl/ml.
+The EC50 esteem 45.32 µL/mL of aqueous extract of Veppampoo mathirai was less than ascorbic acid 49.35 µL/mL.
 Rate of Nitric oxide

 radical scavenging movement of aqueous extract Veppampoo mathirai and benchmarks were displayed in Table-3.
 Within the current consider, nitrite was created by brooding of sodium nitroprusside in standard phosphate saline buffer at 25°C diminished by aqueous extract of Veppampoo mathirai.
 Noteworthy scavenging action may be due to the antioxidant property of flavonoid and compounds displayed in aqueous extract of Veppampoo mathirai, which compete with oxygen to respond with nitric oxide.